 Cure without rifampin is overall maybe 60% (14-83); chance with rifampin is an extra 10-20% in the salvage rate.

-Despite the long tradition of using antibiotic spacers, the data confirming the use of antibiotics is still of poor quality (PubMed).
+Despite the long tradition of using antibiotic spacers, the data confirming the use of antibiotics in spacers is still of poor quality (PubMed).
+And I have seen several cases of aminoglycoside toxicity from spacers (PubMed).

 If MRSA, poor soft tissue (sinus tract), loose joint (a stem infection is harder to cure than joint infection), diabetic, or smoker, probably not salvage the joint, but you always try, don't you?